-Capuchin Commitment and appreciation of those who help us.
-The Order greatly appreciates the dedicated work carried out by Kevin (who founded the Centre) and his team of front line workers, who devote their lives to carrying out the challenging day to day activities that is so vital for the wellbeing of the people we are privileged to serve.
+The biggest change for the Centre this year was undoubtedly the retirement of its founder Br.
+Kevin Crowley.
+Br.
+Kevin began the service to the homeless of Dublin in the 1960's and apart from a short time serving the Order in Cork and Donegal he has been at the helm of the Centre throughout its growth into one of the pre-eminent charities in Ireland today.
+While the staff and volunteers were sad to see him go no one is begrudging him a time of rest and retirement to our brother who at 87 years of age stepped down after so many years of unrelenting work in the service of the poor and the vulnerable.
+We wish him every blessing in his retirement and trust in his ongoing interest and prayerful support.
+The Order greatly appreciates the dedicated work now carried out by Fr.
+Kevin Kiernan, the newly appointed Capuchin director, Mr. Alan Bailey the Operations Manager and their team of front line workers, who devote their lives to carrying out the challenging day to day activities that is so vital for the wellbeing of the people we are privileged to serve.
 The Order also acknowledges our hardworking volunteers and staff not to talk of the various professionals who offer their time and skills on a "pro bono" basis.
-We also acknowledge the work of the personnel who are charged with governance of the apostolate and keep us abreast of the ever-increasing regulatory compliance.
-While our mission focus found its inspiration from the "Poor Man of Assisi" who lived over eight centuries ago, through the work of the Day Centre, Capuchins today endeavour to respond to the challenge of serving people with the same dedication as that laid down in the guiding principles set out in our Constitution.
+We also acknowledge the personnel who are charged with governance of the apostolate and keep us abreast with the ever-increasing regulatory compliance.
+While our mission focus found its inspiration from the "Poor Man of Assisi" who lived over eight hundred years ago, through the work of the Day Centre, Capuchins today endeavour to respond to the challenge of serving people with the same dedication as that laid down in the guiding principles set out in our Constitution.
 "We should spend ourselves in the service of all, particularly those who suffer hardship and distress.
-Helping them in their material needs, let us, by our life, work and words, devote ourselves to their human development" Const.12:2-5 Rule and Testament of the Seraphic Father Saint Francis and Constitutions of the Capuchin Friars Minor 1990"
+Helping them in their material needs, let us by our life, work and words, devote ourselves to their human development".
+Const.
+12:2-5 Rule and Testament of the Seraphic Father Saint Francis and Constitutions of the Capuchin Friars Minor 1990".